Princess-of-Sleeping/reSavedata/README.md

 # What is this plugin

-It is a plugin that redirects savedata such as games to `ux0:resavedata` without pfs encryption.
+It is a plugin that redirects savedata such as games to `ux0:/data/resavedata` or `host0:/data/resavedata` without pfs encryption.

 # Specification

-Redirected only if the directory with the title id exists in `ux0:resavedata/`.
+All game save data will be redirected to reSavedata folder.

-Example : `ux0:resavedata/PCSG00001/`
+Example : `ux0:/data/resavedata/PCSG00001/`

-Note : `ux0:resavedata` directory and title id directory must be created by the user.

 # Installation